qday-io/qday-deploy/docs/step-by-step/main-node-config.md

 }
 ```

-> You can initialize EOA accounts with a starting balance by adding them to the `genesis` array.
+1. > You can initialize EOA accounts with a starting balance by adding them to the `genesis` array.
 For EOA, only `accountName`, `balance`, `nonce`, and `address` are required.
 The `balance` is specified in wei.

+2. >l1Config2.`chainId` Keep it the same，
+3. >l1Config2 other fields from deploy_output.json from DA node of build
+4. >`genesisBlockNumber` from deploy_output.json
+5. >`root` If you change genesis, root will automatically change
+6. >You can also initialize accounts in the genesis block

+---

-- test.node.config.toml
+- ### test.node.config.toml

 ```toml
 # Whether this node is a trusted sequencer